mrstampy/EntrainerFX/EntrainerFX/README.txt

 in sync with the generated binaural beats if desired.

 EntrainerFX is programmable via xml files.
-They are easily read & edited, and EntrainerFX includes its own xml editor to create and edit EntrainerFX xml files.
+They are easily read & edited, and EntrainerFX includes its own editor to create and edit EntrainerFX program files.
 Sample files included.

 The sound output of EntrainerFX can also be saved as a .wav file.
 Using your favourite audio conversion tool (ie. iTunes) you can create mp3's of the EntrainerFX programs, for use on your personal media device.

-EntrainerFX will run on Windows, OS X and Linux and was built using Java 8 (1.8.0_05).
+EntrainerFX will run on Windows, OS X and Linux and was built using Java 8 (1.8.0_40).

+5.1.0 - March 14, 2015
+  - Last feature release prior to full JavaFX conversion
+  - Minimum Java version - 1.8.0_40
+  - Added configurable background w/ 3 modes - random images from the chosen directory, static image or background colour
+  - Deprecated flash panel (functionality merged into EntrainerBackground)
+  - Moved build system to Gradle, source now on Github
+  - EntrainerFX settings saved on each change (was on program exit)
+  - Splash screen can be enabled/disabled via help menu item
+  - Merged EntrainerCommon source into the project
+  - updated libraries, small code improvements

 5.0.0 Final - June 7, 2014
   - Java 8 minimum required